OkSProject/OkServer/README.md

 ## Installation
     make && sudo make install

-This copies the asset directory to `/opt/okserver`, along with the example env file and creates a system user `okserver` to run the service.
+This creates a user called `okserver`, and copies the files over to the user's home directory `/home/okserver/http/` along with the env file.

 ### `systemD`
+**(THIS FEATURE IS CURRENTLY BEING WORKED ON RIGHT NOW.
+IT DOESN'T WORK.)**
 If you wish to use `systemD`, see included service file, make any desired changes and install it.